 About Michael P. Murphy

 Michael Murphy helps institutional lenders close deals and provide loans for affordable housing developments and complete their exit strategy through the securitization of the loans.
-Michael has practiced in this area of law for almost 40 years, and his deep understanding of the specific transactional and tax issues faced by lenders makes all the difference for his clients.
+Michael also assists lenders, debtors and investors in wind down or restructuring measures to maximize their positions with respect to defaulted loans.
+Michael has practiced in this area of law for 40 years, and his deep understanding of the specific transactional, insolvency and tax issues faced by lenders, debtors and investors makes all the difference for his clients.

 Closing public finance transactions for 40 years

-Michael represents government-sponsored enterprises and other financial institutions that provide credit enhancement and liquidity facilities, private equity funds, investment banks and owners of facilities financed with tax-exempt bonds, including 501(c)(3) charitable organizations.
-He has handled deals involving multifamily housing, senior living facilities and public facilities.
-He also assists clients in establishing national programs involving unique, complex structures.
+Michael represents government-sponsored enterprises and other financial institutions that provide credit enhancement and liquidity facilities, banks, private equity funds, investment banks and owners of facilities financed with tax-exempt bonds, including 501(c)(3) charitable organizations.

 - Closing public finance and real estate transactions involving affordable multifamily housing using tax-exempt financing, low-income housing tax credits and other forms of subsidy